Higher Ext-groups and Relatively Supercuspidal Spectra: Introduction

 \s{\bf Acknowledgement} We thank Professor Ye Tian for his consistent encouragement.
 We want to especially thank Professor Dipendra Prasad for all the inspiring exchanges.
 In particular, we want to mention the proof of Proposition \ref{prasad} is due to him.
-We also thank Professor Chong Zhang for helpful discussions on relatively supercuspidality.
-Finally, we want to thank Prof. Kei-Yuen Chan for discussions on higher vanishing in the triple case, which is the original motivation for this paper.
+We also thank Professor Chong Zhang and Professor Kei-Yuen Chan for helpful discussions.
+Finally, we thank the anonymous referee for very helpful and valuable comments.
+L. Cai is partially supported by NSFC grant No.11971254.